jmaiocco/respecc/README.md

 ## List of Features

-* Two syntax styles: Polite longhand vs Rude shorthand, with the ability to mix and max different syntaxes at will.
+* Two syntax styles: Polite (longhand) vs Rude (shorthand), with the ability to mix and match different syntaxes at will.
-* Politeness rating system that gauges your reltionship with the compiler and discourages user from too much code with the rude syntax.
+* Politeness rating system that gauges your relationship with the compiler and discourages users from coding too much with the rude syntax.
-* Features a global function **respecc_score()**, allowing users to find out in real time what their compiler truly thinks of them.
+* Features a global function **respecc_score()** that lets users find out in real time what their compiler truly thinks of them.
 * Consequences for programmers with low program politeness, decreasing the odds that the compiler will compile code correctly.
 * Strong, dynamic typing for ease of use, but also allowing the user to manually impose static type restrictions with manifest typing.
   * Basic type system containing number, string, and boolean primitives, as well as array and dictionary types.